Shivansh2007-LOL/VITyarthi-CSA2001-Project/README.md

 - `Train.py` → trains the model
 - `Predict.py` → loads the trained model and makes predictions
 - `Toxicity_Detector.h5` → the saved model
-- `.gitignore` → keeps the dataset and extra files out of version control

 ---